zmike/zmike.github.io/_posts/2021-07-07-gratitude.md

 The casual reader sees this and says "Wow, Patches is awesome!
 Without Patches, I probably couldn't even play Fororantwatch on my Linux gaming desktop!"

 But how do the patches that Patches writes get merged into the release?
-Unless Patches works exclusively in one of the undermaintained areas of the project, in which case it's unlikely that their work is being widely used, the odds are that someone's pulling a huge lift on the review side to enable all of those patches into the repository.
+Unless Patches works exclusively in one of the undermaintained areas of the project, in which case it's unlikely that their work is being widely used, the odds are that someone's pulling a huge lift on the review side to enable all of those patches landing into the repository.

 This is the job of the reviewer.